RobVergano/DR_Project/README.md

 ## How does the app work?

-1. Open your python environment.
+1. Open "Big_Project" folder in your python environment.

 2. Execute **"python Myapp.py"** - This program should execute all other programs in order to
     - create the APIs,